Samuel-abereoje/alx-zero_day/0x03-git/README.md

-My second readme for today
+My second readme for today and it is good